-When was the last time you looked at your testimonial page design with the eyes of a potential buyer?
-You’ve probably spent ages on fine-tuning your home-page and then whipped up the testimonial page design in a hurry.
+When was the last time you looked at your testimonial page design with the eyes of potential buyers?
+You’ve probably spent ages fine-tuning your home page and then whipped up the testimonial page design in a hurry.
+However, you’ll need to change that starting today.

 Have you ever seen a testimonial page on a website that actually did the opposite of what it was supposed to: prevented you from buying?